input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 10. Running smoke tests on provided binary names (`--bins` argument).

 Final step is to provide desired artifacts: docs and binary.
+Note that all commands within the `std_build.py` are written to be run in parallel, resulting in a faster speeds.

 ### Test